-HCL is recognized as a global Internet of Things (IoT) leader – we believe security is an integral part of IoT adoption.
-HCL offers a comprehensive range of security services and solutions for embedded IoT devices across multiple industry verticals – defining and implementing an end-to-end security blueprint while integrating COTS and open source security components.
+HCLTech is recognized as a global Internet of Things (IoT) leader – we believe security is an integral part of IoT adoption.
+HCLTech offers a comprehensive range of security services and solutions for embedded IoT devices across multiple industry verticals – defining and implementing an end-to-end security blueprint while integrating COTS and open source security components.

 In-built device protection is a critical security layer – the device becomes autonomous, working independent of the network firewall or infrastructure security.
 It also allows customization based on individual device requirements.

 Since many embedded devices are deployed outside the standard enterprise perimeter, it is critical that security be integrated into the device core itself.
 However, implementing secure boot requires specific hardware capabilities – device security, therefore, must be a critical factor in the design phase itself.